 - 16.1 MKCC recognises it is the responsibility of the Gambling Commission when issuing Operating Licences to ensure the operator is a suitable applicant.
 However, if during consideration of a Licence application, or at any other time, MKCC receives information that causes it to question the suitability of the applicant; those concerns will be brought to the attention of the Gambling Commission. - 16.2 MKCC will consider the location of premises, particularly if the premises are in an area where there is evidence of criminal activity.
 Where this is the case, it will consider what controls, if any, would be appropriate to prevent such premises becoming a source of crime.
-In certain circumstances, it may be considered appropriate conditions to be attached to the Licence, such as door supervisors, CCTV, etc. - 16.3 MKCC recognises that low level disorder can occur at or outside particular premises because of the licence in place.
+In certain circumstances, it may be considered appropriate that conditions be attached to the Licence, covering for example door supervisors, CCTV, etc. - MKCC recognises that low level disorder can occur at or outside particular premises because of the licence in place.
 Therefore, it recommends that an applicant puts in place such control measures considered proportionate to prevent and minimise such issues.
-Consideration, where relevant, will be given to the placing of appropriate conditions on the licence where the licensing objectives are compromised, e.g., governing opening hours or in the case of disorder, the use of door supervisors. - 16.4 Where there are persistent levels of disorder, MKCC will liaise closely with the Gambling Commission to consider the suitability of the applicant as an operator. - 16.5 MKCC will determine the definition of disorder when determining what action to take in circumstances in which it may be a factor.
+Consideration, where relevant, will be given to the placing of appropriate conditions on the licence where the licensing objectives are compromised, e.g., governing opening hours or in the case of disorder, the use of door supervisors.

+- 16.4 Where there are persistent levels of disorder, MKCC will liaise closely with the Gambling Commission to consider the suitability of the applicant as an operator. - 16.5 MKCC will determine the definition of disorder when determining what action to take in circumstances in which it may be a factor.
 However, in doing so it is accepted that disorder is intended to mean activity that is more serious and disruptive than mere nuisance.
-Public nuisance and anti-social behaviour are not licensing objectives under the Gambling Act but could form part of disorder occurring.
-Further, in determining 'disorder' MKCC will consider whether situations were serious enough to require Police or security assistance; how threatening the behaviour was to those who could see or hear it.

-When considering how to prevent crime and disorder, applicants and premises could include the following steps although this list is not exhaustive: Conspicuous warning signs in appropriate places relating to such matters as use of CCTV, zero drug tolerance, zero staff abuse, the layout of the premises, enabling staff to have an unobstructed view of customers, machines, entry points and access to toilets, minimum staff levels and arrangements for ensuring staff safety.
+Public nuisance and anti-social behaviour are not licensing objectives under the Gambling Act 2005 but could form part of disorder occurring.
+Further, in determining 'disorder' MKCC will consider whether situations were serious enough to require Police or security assistance; how threatening the behaviour was to those who could see or hear it. - 16.6 When considering how to prevent crime and disorder, applicants and premises may want to consider the following.
+The list is not exhaustive and includes steps to reduce nuisance that could contribute to the crime and disorder objective: Conspicuous warning signs in appropriate places relating to such matters as use of CCTV, zero drug tolerance, zero staff abuse, the layout of the premises, enabling staff to have an unobstructed view of customers, machines, entry points and access to toilets, minimum staff levels and arrangements for ensuring staff safety.
 The location of gaming machines and gaming machine design.
 Robust incident reporting procedures.
-Strategically placed panic buttons, burglar alarms and personal alarms, Barring procedures and alerts systems, Active participation in Betwatch or similar schemes.
+Strategically placed panic buttons, burglar alarms and personal alarms, Barring procedures and alerts systems, Active participation in local barring schemes.
 Encouragement of customers to report crime and disorder issues.
 Appropriate lighting levels.
 Arrangements for monitoring the immediate vicinity of premises.
 Measures to prevent street drinking, urinating in the street, begging, drug taking, litter and obstruction of the public highway associated with the premises.
 Liaison with local police regarding local crime trends.
 Provision of toilets, with suitable maintenance and monitoring arrangements in place.
 Comprehensive staff training including incident reporting, spotting signs of drug use, crime scene preservation, CCTV, and conflict resolution.
 Removal of gambling facilities at certain times or days associated with high risk of crime and disorder.
 Use of security counter screens.
 Arrangements for age verification checks.
-Reason: Provide better quidance